dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index.md

   + The library only scans a new frame when it has finished scanning the previous frame.
 The interval between two consecutive frames might not be enough time for the library to process the 1st frame (for 30 FPS, the interval is about 33 ms), therefore, not all frames are scanned.

   + The library requires a license to work.
-However, when no license is specified in the code, Dynamsoft allows a [7-day free period](https://www.dynamsoft.com/license-server/docs/about/terms.html?ver=latest#public-trial-license?utm_source=guide) during which you can make initial evaluation of the library to decide whether or not you want to evaluate it further.
-If you do, you can [request a trial](#requesting-a-trial).
+However, when no license is specified in the code, a [free public trial license](https://www.dynamsoft.com/license-server/docs/about/terms.html?ver=latest#public-trial-license?utm_source=guide) will automatically be used during which you can make initial evaluation of the library to decide whether or not you want to evaluate it further.
+If you do, you can [request a private trial license](#requesting-a-trial).

-    > Network connection is required for the 7-day free license to work.
+    > Network connection is required for the free public trial license to work.

 If the test doesn't go as expected, you can check out the [FAQ](#faq) or [contact us](https://www.dynamsoft.com/company/contact/?utm_source=guide).